 It isn't clear what the question is, but if you're wondering what you should do as a result of experiencing back pain after an accident, a first step could be to contact an accident attorney in North Carolina.
 Many give free initial consultations.
-Based on how the accident took place and how your...Read more »
+Based on how the accident took place and...Read more »

 My photograph will only be viewed by the illustrator so they are able to create their own artwork based off the image and then sell their artwork, so I'm not sure if I would charge a licensing fee (and how to go about configuring that) or charge royalty fees.
-I'm having trouble configuring how to...
+I'm having trouble...
 Read more »

 As the creator of the work, and therefore the owner of the copyright (assuming you have not otherwise transferred the copyright or made the work as a work-for-hire), you have the exclusive right, among other rights, to create derivative works.
 An illustrator who creates illustrations from your...Read more »